 To start with, they commonly have a cigarette machine close to the entrance and a small mobile poster display advertising the latest issue of some glossy magazine.

-The Trafik formed part of that monopoly, with licences to sell tobacco given to war invalids and their families.
-The distribution of Trafik licences continues today through the Monopolverwaltung GesmbH, which is wholly owned by the state.
+Back in the early days of tobacco distribution, the state primarily gave war invalids and their families its exclusive licences to sell tobacco.
+The distribution of such Trafik licences continues today through the Monopolverwaltung GesmbH, which is wholly owned by the state.

-Current Austrian law also decrees that particular social groups should be favoured when it comes to awarding a vacant Trafik licence.
+Current Austrian law also decrees that particular social groups should be favoured when it comes to (re)assigning a Trafik licence that becomes available.

-These applicants still include war invalids and their kin, but particularly people with disabilities.
+These preferred groups still include war invalids and their kin, but particularly people with disabilities.

 The Monopolverwaltung also manages regional coverage and ensures minimal geographic competition between Trafiks.
 This helps secure both a better livelihood for the licence owners and access to the Trafik’s products for as wide a number of customers as possible.